InclusionInclusion is doing ordinary things, with ordinary people, in ordinary ways, in ordinary places.

 In our work with families, much of what people say makes a good life is not provided by services.
 So, let’s figure out:

-- what we can do ourselves
+- What we can do ourselves.

-- what we can create in partnership with others.
+- What we can do with others.

 If Not This, Then What?